syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Tooltip.md

 documentation: ug
 ---

-# Tooltip in .NET MAUI Chart (SfCartesianChart)
+# Tooltip in .NET MAUI Chart

-`SfCartesianChart` provides tooltip support for all series.
-It is used to show information about the segment, when you tap on the segment.
+Tooltip is used to display any information or metadata of the tapped segment.
+The Cartesian chart provides tooltip support for all series.

 ## Define Tooltip

-To define the tooltip in the series, set the `ShowTooltip` property to true.
-The default value of `ShowTooltip` property is `false`.
+To define the tooltip in the series, set the [ShowTooltip](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartSeries.html#Syncfusion_Maui_Charts_ChartSeries_ShowTooltip) property to true.
+The default value of [ShowTooltip](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartSeries.html#Syncfusion_Maui_Charts_ChartSeries_ShowTooltip) property is `false`.

 {% tabs %}